-NEW: "The FAIRsharing Registry and Recommendations: Interlinking Standards, Databases and Data Policies” output, signed by 18 adopters to date.
+NEW: "The FAIRsharing Registry and Recommendations: Interlinking Standards, Databases and Data Policies”.

 - A set of recommendations to guide users and producers of databases and content standards to select and describe them, or recommend them in data policies; and